Saint Leticia

-Saint Leticia (Laetitia; Letizia), whose feast day is October 21, is venerated as a virgin martyr, presumably a companion of Saint Ursula.
+Leticia (Laetitia; Letizia), whose feast day is October 21, is venerated as a virgin martyr and saint, presumably a companion of Ursula.
 A saint with the same name had a feast day occurring on March 13 and July 9.
 Her cult was diffused in Corsica ("Letizia" was the name of Napoleon's mother) and can be found in medieval England (Saint Letycie, Lititia).
 A center of her cult in Spain is the Aragonese town of Ayerbe.

 The fiesta of Saint Leticia takes place around September 9 and lasts for four to six days.
-A sculpture of the Saint is carried in procession, its pedestal garlanded with grapes; figures of giants and cabezudos (figures with gigantic heads) parade in the streets and pyrotechnic figures of bulls race through the town every night.
+A sculpture of Leticia is carried in procession, its pedestal garlanded with grapes; figures of giants and cabezudos (figures with gigantic heads) parade in the streets and pyrotechnic figures of bulls race through the town every night.

 The marriage of Letizia Ortiz to king Felipe VI of Spain is said to have sparked new interest in the cult of this saint.